ReyChiaro/local-web-agent/README.md

 This project is still in develop, there are many steps we can take in the future:

-- ⬜️ Beautify the ouputs
+- ⬜️ Beautify the outputs
 - ⬜️ Clean the input website contents without tags
 - ⬜️ Integrate more powerful models into this project
 - ⬜️ Multimodel support